- Art Farmer, trumpet

 Semantics aside, this album is a diamond in the rough.
 Perhaps because it was released three years after it was recorded, perhaps because it has not been reissued all that much, but also maybe because it does not come across as one of Blue Note’s more sincere branding moments.
 The cover’s rather basic presentation has a bit of a manufactured feel, and the aforementioned lack of a catchy title may also contribute something to the album’s deceptive front.

 Volume 3 begins with a bang.
 The band explodes out of the gate with a rush of cymbals and a powerful blast from the frontline’s horns on “Little Messenger”.
-Fuller then proves he can write with latin flavor on “Quantrale”, and drummer Louis Hayes proves that he knows how to pepper the rhythm accordingly.
+Fuller then proves he can write with latin flavor on “Quantrale”, and drummer Louis Hayes knows how to pepper the rhythm accordingly.
 Rounding out side one is “Jeanie”, one of several uplifting moments in this moody set.
-(As an aside, I’ll always have a soft spot in my heart for songs named after women.)
+(I’ll always have a soft spot in my heart for songs named after women.)